-Our Young People team have been successfully delivering the Y:Youth programme in the Lancaster area since 2015 and recently secured £232,000 from the National Lottery Community Fund (formerly the Big Lottery Fund) to continue delivery for a further 3 year period.
+Our Young People team have been successfully delivering the Y:Youth programme in the Lancaster area since 2015 and last year secured £232,000 from the National Lottery Community Fund (formerly the Big Lottery Fund) to continue delivery for a further 3 year period.
 Y:Youth is a person centred youth focused project designed to prevent children and young people (CYP) aged 8-19 from deprived communities across Lancaster in getting involved in anti-social/criminal behaviour with the overall aim of improving their life chances.
-Our new Y:Youth team will deliver a wide range/type of sessions in a variety of different setting including boxing to teach anger management and emotional wellbeing strategies, arts based sessions to facilitate issue based discussions, teamwork and leadership exercises to develop social skills and conflict resolution, community social action to engage CYP in constructive roles/activities that contribute to people and spaces.
+Our new Y:Youth team are now delivering a wide range/type of sessions in a variety of different setting including boxing to teach anger management and emotional wellbeing strategies, arts based sessions to facilitate issue based discussions, teamwork and leadership exercises to develop social skills and conflict resolution, community social action to engage CYP in constructive roles/activities that contribute to people and spaces.

 Having worked with over 300 young people already our Y:Youth sessions have been adapted and modified into a unique combination of group and 1-1 approaches to meet the needs of each CYP we work with and are designed to impact on their lives in a number of different ways, including: